Palm Beach County Salvation Army emergency assistance.

 The homeless, including veterans, can access transitional housing.
 This is a concept in which people and families, including single parents, who are in need of housing are assisted for a period of time.
 This is short term relief, and can help people stabilize their lives, reach self-sufficiency, and make permanent living arrangements.
 The Salvation Army's Center of Hope can provide people in Palm Beach with temporary housing and support services for up to 2 years.
 The non-profit also works closely with the Veterans Administration to provide housing and rent help to homeless veterans.

 Angel Tree program will usually help thousands of children, senior, and families around Christmas.
-It provides the less fortunate with free items, including toys and clothing, meals, food assistance and more.
-Another program is the Home League and Crafty Ladies service, and these were able to provide more than 8,000 gifts of personal care items, clothing, or toys to the Forgotten and Aged through visitation programs to convalescent homes, hospitals, and nursing home.
+It provides the less fortunate with free items, including Christmas toys and clothing, meals, food assistance and more.
+Another program is the Home League and Crafty Ladies service.
+The Salvation Army is a partner, and the program provides thousands of free personal care items, clothing, or toys to the Forgotten and Aged.
+Help is offered through visitation programs to convalescent homes, hospitals, and nursing home.

 How to apply for help from Salvation Army in Palm Beach

 There are a few locations of the Salvation Army in Palm Beach County.
 Each social service program as well as Family Stores focuses on different regions.
 Contact them for information on food, meals, financial help and more.
 The centers are as follows.

 For emergency assistance or social services in Belle Glade or West Palm Beach, dial 561-686-3530.
 The address is 2100 Palm Beach Lakes Blvd, West Palm Beach, FL 33409.